ASV Mark III radar: Mark VII

-The other solution to the potential microwave Metox detector was to move to a new frequency.
+The other solution to the potential microwave radar detector was to move to a new frequency.
 This was becoming possible in 1943 as the first magnetrons operating in the 3 cm X-band became available.
 These were already being tested for X band H2S.
-Moving to 3 cm band offered another tremendous advantage – the optical resolution of a radar system varies with the antenna aperture and inversely with the wavelength.
+Moving to 3 cm band offered another tremendous advantage.
+The optical resolution of a radar system varies with the antenna aperture and inversely with the wavelength.
 In the case of ASV, the 28 inch antenna produced a beam that was about 10° wide, although it was most sensitive near the centre.
-The signal from a submarine was returned when it was anywhere within the centre section, perhaps 5° on either side and appeared on the display, not as a distinct spot but a 10° wide or greater arc.
+The signal from a submarine was returned when it was anywhere within the centre section, perhaps 5° on either side.
+The resulting blip was not a distinct dot on the display, but a 10° wide or greater arc.
 The operator knew the submarine was near the centre of the arc but other large objects at the same range would also produce similar arcs and these might overlap that of the target.
 At long range, these could be miles on either side and in medium to high sea states, large waves near the submarine would obscure its return.
 Moving to 3 cm improved the beam width to about 3° and made the arcs much shorter.
 Only waves much closer could obscure the submarine, greatly increasing the level of sea state that the radar remained effective.
 The advantages of X-band were obvious but Bomber Command was planning on using the same magnetrons.
 It seemed likely that Coastal Command would once again lose the argument over the supply for UK-built units.
 Mk.
 VII was not ordered into production, in favour of similar X-band units that would soon be available from the US.
 The small number of units produced during development were instead used for air-sea rescue aircraft, where their higher resolution allowed them to detect small lifeboats.